 How Retargeting Works

-Retargeting is uses code and cookies to track users’ behavior online.
+Retargeting uses code and cookies to track users’ behavior online.
 It can follow people from site to site, then recommending ads that fit their browsing behavior.

 Ad retargeting really works.
 That’s because it allows you to invest your advertising dollars on only people who’ve already expressed explicit interest in what you’re selling.
 No more shotgun marketing.
 No more untargeted mass blasts.